 The Scheme's administrator monitors benefit payments and ensures sufficient cash is available to meet payments when due.
-The Fiduciary Manager invests predominantly in assets that can be quickly sold for cash if necessary.
+The Trustee have made some specific investments to generate income that will assist in the payment of (predictable) member benefits Furthermore, the Fiduciary Manager invests predominantly in assets that can be quickly sold for cash if necessary.